 Project HOPE supported refugees forced to flee war torn Syria and other countries who crossed the border into Macedonia en route for western Europe in September 2015.
 The influx of thousands of refugees from Syria, Iraq, Afghanistan and Africa crossing the Greece/Macedonia border daily, traveling through Macedonia on their way to European Union nations, is putting a strain on Macedonia's health care system and resources.
-Project HOPE has responded with critically needed shipments of medicines, including vaccines, medical supplies and volunteer medical help to provide medical care directly to refugees, including children.
+Project HOPE has responded with critically needed shipments of medicines, including vaccines, medical supplies and volunteers to provide medical care directly to refugees, including children.

 In 1992, HOPE began a program for hospital managers in Macedonia to improve patient care by upgrading the management skills of key hospital and health professional staff.
 These health care professionals were trained on topics such as human resource management, policy, financial analysis and marketing.

 In 2007, Project HOPE began implementing the Strategic Medical Re-Supply Program in Macedonia to improve the quality of care for patients by providing targeted donations of medicines and medical supplies.
 By providing donations valued at more than $20 million, Project HOPE is helping the Ministry of Health and hospitals increase budget saving and improve the availability of appropriate medicines and medical supplies.

-As part of the Strategic Medical Re-Supply Program in Macedonia Project HOPE volunteer doctors, nurses and other health professionals are now providing training to local health care professionals in the areas of pediatrics, cardiology and hospital administration.
+As part of the Strategic Medical Re-Supply Program in Macedonia, Project HOPE volunteer doctors, nurses and other health professionals provide training and peer-to-peer education to local health care professionals in the areas of pediatrics, oncology and radiotherapy.